 Should you be unable to resolve a disagreement with your dealer regarding your right to pursue warranty coverage for a needed repair, contact the GLAVAL BUS Customer Service Manager (see address on page 8).
-If a dispute about warranty service arises between GLAVAL BUS and you, the owner, the disagreement will be resolved in accordance with the customary procedures of the American Arbitration Association relating to commercial transactions, or the dispute will be made up of one member appointed by GLAVAL BUS, one member appointed by the complainant/ owner, and one member from the arbitrators group mentioned above.
+If a dispute about warranty service arises between GLAVAL BUS and you, the owner, the disagreement will be resolved in accordance with the customary procedures of the American Arbitration Association relating to commercial transactions, or the dispute will be submitted to a panel of three (3) arbitrators for decision.
+The panel will be made up of one member appointed by GLAVAL BUS, one member appointed by the complainant/owner, and one member from the arbitrators group mentioned above.
 Any and all legal remedies shall be available to the owner after pursuing this informal dispute resolution if a ruling is entered against GLAVAL BUS and GLAVAL BUS fails to abide the ruling.
 The expenses of the arbitration will be paid by the party against whom the arbitrator(s) rule.